top of page

 Wildlife Value:

-Dogwood is a host plant for 111 species of butterflies and moths, including some of our showiest silkmoths: the royal walnut, crocus geometer, imperial, polyphemus along with four other specialist moths that feed exclusively on dogwood.
+Dogwood is a host plant for 111 species of Lepidoptera larvae, including some of our showiest silkmoths: the royal walnut, crocus geometer, imperial, polyphemus along with four other specialist moths that feed exclusively on dogwood.
 Native and specialist bees, honey bees, and several species of beetles and flies visit the flowers.
 Over 36 species of birds eat the drupes, along with chipmunks, foxes, squirrels, skunks, rabbits, deer, and beavers.
 Creates valuable understory habitat.

 Medicinal, Edible, and Other Uses: